Israeli troops kill three Palestinians in West Bank, Gaza

 A campaign of stabbings, shootings and car-rammings by Palestinians has killed 19 Israelis and a U.S. citizen since the start of October.
 Israeli forces have killed 109 Palestinians, around two-thirds of whom the army identified as assailants.

 Palestinians are frustrated at the failure of long-running peace efforts with Israel and its 48-year occupation of the West Bank.
-Many sympathize with Hamas calls for Israel's destruction.
+Many sympathise with Hamas calls for Israel's destruction.

-The bloodshed has also been fueled by Muslim agitation over stepped-up Israeli access to Jerusalem's al Aqsa mosque complex, which many Jews revere as a vestige of their biblical temples.
+The bloodshed has also been fuelled by Muslim agitation over stepped-up Israeli access to Jerusalem's al Aqsa mosque complex, which many Jews revere as a vestige of their biblical temples.

 Near Hebron, a large West Bank city where both anti-Israel activism and friction with Jewish settlers are strong, a Palestinian motorist tried to ram troops at a checkpoint who then shot him dead, the army said.